SpeciationBehaviour/neural_genes_heliconius/analyses_fig1_suppl_fig_1.md

 ### Model 1 (predictor tables)

 For model 1, we want a list with 5 table entries.
-Table 1 is for *cydno*, table 2 for *melpomene*, table 3 for F1s, table 4 for *cydno* backcross (actually not used for later graphs), table 5 for *melpomene* backcross .
+Table 1 is for *cydno*, table 2 for *melpomene*, table 3 for F1s, table 4 for *cydno* backcross (actually not used for later graphs), table 5 for *melpomene* backcross.

 Each table has three rows and three columns.
 The columns show predictor, lower 2.5% threshold of posterior, upper 97.5% threshold of posterior.
 ```{r}